"You have to be in the ballpark if you want a chance to hit a home run."

 Figure 2 - Beer Color vs Malt Acidity

-The Blue line extending through the top of the graph presents how the malt acidity rises if a brewer added ONLY 150L Crystal to the base malt to add more color to the wort (you wouldn't do this in practice since the percentage of crystal malt in a grist should generally be kept under 20 percent).
-This Blue 150L Crystal line may represent a worst-case example of what total malt acidity could be.
+The Blue line extending through the top of the graph presents how the malt acidity rises if a brewer added ONLY 150L Crystal to the base malt to add more color to the wort (you shouldn't do this in practice since the percentage of Crystal malt in a grist should generally be kept under 20 percent).
+That Blue 150L Crystal line may represent a worst-case example of what total malt acidity could be.

 An explanation follows as to how the various results in Figure 2 were calculated.
 For the Base Malt with Roast and the Base malt with 150L Crystal malt, the color of the grist was increased by increasing the percentage of the colored malt while keeping the overall weight of the grist constant (in this case, 8 lbs total for a 5 gal batch).

 In the case of the 10 and 20 percent Crystal malt grists, the weight of crystal malt was held constant at either 10 or 20 percent, respectively.
 The color rating (L) of the crystal malt was increased to produce the increased beer color.
 As evidenced by the 150L crystal line, it becomes infeasible to increase the beer color with only crystal malts (line becomes vertical) at higher beer color.
 Therefore, roast malt (500L) was added to the grist to produce the beer color greater than 20 SRM.
 That is why the 10 and 20 percent crystal lines become parallel to the roast line when the beer color exceeds 20 SRM.

 So as exhibited in Figure 2, the acidity of mashes that produce the same color beer can vary significantly.
 To neutralize the malt acidity and produce the desired mash pH, the mashing water must have the proper alkalinity.
 Basing the mashing water alkalinity (or Residual Alkalinity) on only beer color will not always produce a desirable mash pH.